 You can find healthy fats in olives, avocados, nuts and seeds, peanut butter and oils like sesame seed, coconut and olive oil.
 If you're not vegan, you can also find healthy fat in foods like fish, like sardines, milk and eggs.

 Fats to avoid

-The moral of this long, fat story is to embrace dietary fats in a healthy, manageable way.
-While a treat won't hurt every now and again, aim to ensure that 90% of your fat intake comes from healthy, natural fats like those listed above and your body will thank you.
+While the occasional treat won't hurt, aim to ensure that 90% of your fat intake comes from healthy, natural fats like those listed above and your body will thank you.